 Data storytelling—the process of using analysis and visualizations to tell a story with data in a compelling, actionable way—is both a skillset and an analytics capability that has been growing in importance for years.
 It has received heightened attention from users and respondents to Dresner Advisory Services’ surveys.

 While widely adopted, data storytelling is rarely successfully and accurately executed.
 Mature organizations use data to drive storytelling, which in turn drives faster, defensible decisions.
 To rise to new levels of analytics maturity, companies must graduate from using desktop-only tools (and Excel, Word, and PowerPoint!) and begin to use their business intelligence platforms for data storytelling instead.
 That means accessing live data, shaping the story, and creating annotations in a single environment.
 Pyramid Analytics supports employees’ abilities to accomplish this, even as they interact with other features within the business intelligence environment.

 The COVID-19 pandemic has impacted everyone.
 Like our friends, family members, and colleagues, company leaders across industries were caught off guard by its far-reaching effects.
 But even dramatic changes produce data that can be analyzed and leveraged to better understand business environments; we can support rational decision-making at all levels of the organization, even during a crisis.

-In this way, COVID-19 is a wake-up call to companies who have not been able to fully leverage data within their organizations.
+In this way, COVID-19 is a wake-up call to companies that have not been able to fully leverage data within their organizations.
 It’s time to double down on data and analytics.
-It provides essential instrumentation that will help them navigate future crises of similar scales, and creates an environment of trust across the enterprise.
+It provides essential instrumentation that will help them navigate future crises of similar scales and creates an environment of trust across the enterprise.